kōlam

 Egg Tempera

-I’ll chalk up my knack for exotic techniques to overeducation.
-I am one of the few art nerds in the world that still mix their own paint, instead of purchasing the ubiquitous art-store paint-tube.
-I also know my pigments by name.The declining quality of commercialized paints helped further that cause.
+I’ll chalk up my knack for exotic techniques to ethnic roots in Romanian culture.
+Few artists today still mix their own paint, instead purchasing the ubiquitous art-store paint-tube.
+I know my pigments by name.

-I delight particularly in placing history side-by-side with innovation.
+I delight in placing history side-by-side with innovation.
 Several of my works mingle egg tempera with gold point, gel pens and fluorescent inks.
 Often I juxtapose painted surfaces with color fields of various cross-hatched hues.

 Discovery